OpenNebula/addon-storpool/README.md

 1. OpenNebula temporary keep the VM checkpoint file on the Host and then (optionally) transfer it to the storage.
 An workaround was added on the base of OpenNebula/one#3272.
 1. When SYSTEM datastore integration is enabled the reported free/used/total space of the Datastore is the space on StorPool.
 (On the host filesystem there are mostly symlinks and small files that do not require much disk space).
 1. VM snapshotting is not possible because it is handled internally by libvirt which does not support RAW disks.
 It is possible to reconfigure the 'VM snapshot' interface of OpenNebula to do atomic disk snapshots in a single StorPool transaction when only StorPool backed datastores are used.
-1. Tested only with KVM hypervisor and CentOS.
+1. Tested only with KVM hypervisor and CentOS/Alma Linux.
 Should work on other Linux OS.

 ## Installation

-The installation instructions are for OpenNebula 5.12+.
+The installation instructions are for OpenNebula 6.4+.

 If you are upgrading addon-storpool please read the [Upgrade notes](#upgrade-notes) first!